 How is diabetes tested?

-One of the best ways to test for high blood sugar rates is the A1c test.
+One of the best ways to test for high blood sugar rates is the A1C test.
 A blood sugar level of 6.5 percent or more means you have diabetes.
-There are other tests, including the fasting plasma glucose (FPG) test which tests your blood sugar level after abstaining from food or water for eight hours.
+There are other tests, including the fasting plasma glucose test, which tests your blood sugar level after abstaining from food or water for eight hours.

 Managing Type 2 diabetes depends on lifestyle changes more than anything else.
-A balanced diet and regular exercise are the best ways to control diabetes.
-Medications can also help manage diabetes.
-The bottom line: The more weight a diabetic loses, the lower the blood sugar and therefore the less risk of complications from diabetes.
+A balanced diet and regular exercise are the best ways to control diabetes, while medications can also help.
+The bottom line?
+The more weight a person with diabetes loses, the lower the blood sugar and the less risk of complications from diabetes.
 Talk to your doctor before beginning a weight-loss program.